The Ashen Skin Struggle Is Real Come Winter

 Ashen Skin Cause #2: Heat

-Ashen Skin Cause #3: Harsh soaps and detergents
+Ashen Skin Cause #3: Harsh Soaps and Detergents

-Ashen Skin Cause #4: Hot baths and showers
+Ashen Skin Cause #4: Hot Baths and Showers

 Steamy showers may be comforting in the winter, but they aren’t doing any favors for your skin.
 According to the American Academy of Dermatology (AAD), hot water strips the natural oils from your skin.
-When showering, keep the water temperature at lukewarm.
-That, and keep showers short.
-The AAD says showers that last between 5 and 10 minutes actually adds moisture to your skin.
+When showering, keep the temperature lukewarm and the duration of your shower short.
+The AAD says showers that last between 5 and 10 minutes actually add moisture to your skin.
 Staying in for too long can do the opposite though, leaving your skin less hydrated than before.
 Pro tipe: After exiting the shower, apply moisturizer while your skin is still slightly damp to better lock in moisture.

-Ashen Skin Cause #5: Swimming in chlorinated pools
+Ashen Skin Cause #5: Swimming in Chlorinated Pools

 Have you ever noticed a chalky-white appearance on your skin after a lap in the pool?
 This could be due to chlorine stripping your skin of its natural oils.
-“While chlorine is great to kill harmful bacteria, it’s not so great for your skin and hair as it also kills good bacteria, in addition to stripping natural oils,” warns board-certified dermatologist, and Skincare.com expert, Dr. Dendy Engelman.
+“While chlorine is great to kill harmful bacteria, it’s not so great for your skin and hair as it also kills good bacteria, in addition to stripping natural oils,” warns board-certified dermatologist and Skincare.com expert, Dr. Dendy Engelman.

 Ashen skin can be uncomfortable and unsightly, but the good news is that it’s fairly easy to address.
 “For facial dryness, my patients have had great success with a series of mild-to-medium depth in-office chemical peels combined with a well-rounded at-home skin care regimen,” says Dr. Schmid.
-“A routine of SkinCeuticals Gentle Cleansing Cream, SkinCeuticals Soothing Cleanser Foam, SkinCeuticals C E Ferulic, and SkinCeuticals Triple Lipid Restore 2:4:2 is an excellent regimen for restoring the skin’s appearance.
+“A routine of SkinCeuticals Gentle Cleansing Cream, SkinCeuticals C E Ferulic and SkinCeuticals Triple Lipid Restore 2:4:2 is an excellent regimen for restoring the skin’s appearance.
 This, followed by a quality sunscreen such as SkinCeuticals Physical Fusion SPF 50 helps to protect the repaired complexion.”
-Dr. Eyde also recommends a product that can exfoliate the skin while simulatenously hydrating it, such as SkinCeuticals Body Retexturizing Treatment.
+Dr. Eyde also recommends a product that can exfoliate the skin while simultaneously hydrating it, such as SkinCeuticals Body Retexturizing Treatment.
 An important note from Dr. Schmid: Ashy skin can also indicate certain medical conditions.
 “If you are concerned that your ashy skin is more than a dry skin condition, please seek medical assistance to diagnose the underlying problem and take the appropriate course of action as advised by your physician.”